sublee/subl.ee/resume.md

 :   Led 25 MLOps software engineers focusing on data pipelining, model
-    training platform, model serving platform, GPU resource management, and inference optimization for [HyperCLOVA][], an LLM specialized in Korean culture.
+    training platform, model serving platform, GPU resource management, and inference optimization for [HyperCLOVA][], an LLM specializing in Korean culture.

     Developed the second version of [NSML][], an ML research platform on HPC